In the land of the rising sun, Super Formula has always branded itself as a feeder series to Formula One.

 In fact, Super Formula has produced several recognisable names that went on to compete in F1.

-So, with no further ado, here are the Super Formula champions that made it into Formula One and how varied their experiences were.
+So, with no further ado, here are the Super Formula champions that made it into Formula One.

 Satoru Nakajima: Five-time All-Japan Formula Two Champion

-Satoru Nakajima was a trailblazer as he became one of the first Japanese drivers to earn a full-time drive in Formula One and with good reason.
+Satoru Nakajima was a trailblazer and was the first Japanese drivers to earn a full-time drive in Formula One.

 Joining what was then known as the All-Japan Formula Two Championship in 1977, Nakajima would spend a decade in the series he’d dominate emphatically.

-Having received backing from Honda during this period, the engine manufacturer placed Nakajima alongside Ayrton Senna at Lotus for the 1987 Formula One season hoping that their compatriot would be able to deliver some podiums finishes.
+Having received backing from Honda during this period, the engine manufacturer placed Nakajima at Lotus for the 1987 Formula One season.

 — Zdravko (@zdravkost) November 2, 2018

-The Japanese driver managed four points scoring finishes to end up a distant 12th in the standings with just seven points, with the highlights being his fourth place at Silverstone and sixth place at his home Grand Prix at Suzuka.
+The Japanese driver managed four top six finishes to end up with just seven points, compared to Senna’s 57.
+This included sixth place at his home Grand Prix at Suzuka.

 For 1988, Nakajima was joined by triple World Champion Nelson Piquet, whilst Senna left for the all-conquering McLaren-Honda partnership alongside Alain Prost.

-Nakajima’s season got off to a good start with sixth in the Brazilian Grand Prix at Jacarepaguá, but as the year wore on things got worse and this would go on to be the only point he’d pick up.
+Nakajima’s season got off to a good start with sixth in the Brazilian Grand Prix at Jacarepaguá.
+But as the year wore on things got worse, and this would prove to be his only point of the year.

-Despite using the same specification engines as McLaren, both Piquet and Nakajima experienced reliability issues throughout the season, with the latter failing to qualify for the Monaco and Detroit Grand Prix.
+Despite using the same specification engines as McLaren, both Piquet and Nakajima experienced reliability issues throughout the season.
+On top of this, Nakajima failed to qualify for the Monaco and Detroit Grand Prix.

-Nakajima was retained for the 1989 season, despite Lotus losing their Honda engines and instead used the underpowered Judd V8’s.
+Regardless, Nakajima was retained for the 1989 season, with Lotus losing their Honda engines and instead used the under-powered Judd V8’s.

-Unsurprisingly, results did not improve, as the Japanese driver was unable to qualify for a further three races in 1989 and only collected three points, thanks to his fourth-place finish in the season finale at Adelaide.
+Results did not improve, as the Japanese driver was unable to qualify for a further three races in 1989.
+Because of this, Nakajima only collected three points in the season finale at Adelaide.

 Nakajima would then go to drive for the Cosworth-powered Tyrrell team in 1990 alongside the highly-rated Frenchman, Jean Alesi.